StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

 Here we list some common problems you might encounter while working with an asynchronous materialized view, and the corresponding solutions.

-### Failed to create an asynchronous materialized view
+### Materialized view building failure

 If you failed to create an asynchronous materialized view, that is, the CREATE MATERIALIZED VIEW statement cannot be executed, you can look into the following aspects:

 - **Check whether you have mistakenly used the SQL statement for synchronous materialized views.**

   StarRocks provides two different materialized views: the synchronous materialized view and the asynchronous materialized view.

   The basic SQL statement used to create a synchronous materialized view is as follows: